aabbtree77/miniguestlog/README.md

 ## Conclusion

 One can see why the web is so problematic.
-Even for a simple problem of maintaining a small list of visitor locations there are so many moving pieces.
-MaxMind have changed their API once, which is visible from the ChatGPT hallucination, they might do it again. render.com added new IPs which broke MongoDB Atlas.
-Some regular gymnastics with broken Node driver versions, e.g. Mongoose ODM due to updated TLS version, a very mild problem with invisible caching on render.com already when using Express.
-Imagine what is yet to come with caching in Next.js.
+Maintaining a small list of visitor locations leads to so many moving pieces:

+- MaxMind have changed their API once, which is visible from the ChatGPT hallucination, they might do it again.

+- render.com added new IPs which broke MongoDB Atlas.

+- Regular gymnastics with broken Node driver versions, e.g. Mongoose ODM due to updated TLS version.

+- A mild problem with invisible caching on render.com already when using Express.
+Imagine Next.js there...

 Would I recommend this stack, use it commercially?

 DDoS is scary, see the case of [Web Dev Cody](https://www.youtube.com/watch?v=-lNpF0ACe1Y).

-IMHO, PaaS is largely suitable for VC-funded users who are into rapid movement/massive delegation, at the cost of being ready to take an occasional spectacular DDoS bill.
-PaaS is also great for testing, demos, and the possibility of free plans.
+PaaS is largely suitable for VC-funded clients who are into rapid movement/massive delegation, at the cost of being ready to take an occasional spectacular DDoS bill.
+They burn VC's cash, it is not theirs.

+PaaS is great for testing and demos due to existence of free plans.
 Notice that I am running all this for free, a VPS would demand more work and a monthly bill.

 For anything serious I would go with the VPS though.
 It is a hassle, but ChatGPT is doing extremely well on common scripting.

-A lot is the question of trust: do you have a PaaS provider which won't bill you insanely, will it still be there in ten years, are they doing too many things/changes, do you know anything about them.
+A lot is the question of trust: do you have a PaaS provider which won't bill you insanely, will it still be there in ten years, are they doing too many things/breaking changes, do you know anything about them.

 ## References